duckdb/duckdb-web/_posts/2021-07-21-external-sorting.md

 In other words: `c_birth_country` is ordered descendingly, and where `c_birth_country` is equal, we sort on `c_birth_year` ascendingly.
 By specifying `NULLS LAST`, null values are treated as the lowest value in the `c_birth_year` column.
-Whole rows are ordered, not just the columns in the order clause.
+Whole rows are thus reordered, not just the columns in the `ORDER BY` clause.
+The columns not in the `ORDER BY` clause we call "payload columns".
-Therefore, payload column `c_customer_sk` has to be shuffled along too.
+Therefore, payload column `c_customer_sk` has to be reordered too.

 It easy to implement something that can evaluate the example query using any sorting implementation, for instance __C++__'s `std::sort`.
-While `std::sort` is great, it is a single threaded approach that uses a simple API.
+While `std::sort` is excellent algorithmically, it is still a single threaded approach that is unable to efficiently sort by multiple columns because function call overhead would quickly dominate sorting time.
+Below we will discuss why that is.

-To achieve better performance, a hand-crafted sorting implementation is needed.
-There are many optimization opportunities to make sorting faster.
-We are not the first to implement relational sorting, so we dove into the literature to look for guidance.
+To achieve good performance when sorting tables, a custom sorting implementation is needed.
+We are - of course - not the first to implement relational sorting, so we dove into the literature to look for guidance.

-#### Database Sorting Techniques
-In 2006 Goetz Graefe wrote a survey on [implementing sorting in database systems](http://citeseerx.ist.psu.edu/viewdoc/download;jsessionid=F975C21F899ED842450004647077C121?doi=10.1.1.83.1080&rep=rep1&type=pdf).
+In 2006 the famous Goetz Graefe wrote a survey on [implementing sorting in database systems](http://citeseerx.ist.psu.edu/viewdoc/download;jsessionid=F975C21F899ED842450004647077C121?doi=10.1.1.83.1080&rep=rep1&type=pdf).
-In this survey he collected many sorting techniques that are publicly known, but hard to come by.
-This is a great guideline if you are about to start implementing in your system.
+In this survey he collected many sorting techniques that are known to the community.
+This is a great guideline if you are about to start implementing sorting for tables.

-Since then hardware has changed and database systems have evolved, especially analytical ones.
-DuckDB for instance uses columnar storage, operates in main memory, usually stores data on an SSD, and has a good parallelization framework.
-These things were not commonplace back then.

-While some of the techniques in the survey are affected by these developments, many still hold up.
-One technique in particular, which makes comparisons cheap, is timeless.
-We've implemented this in DuckDB, so let's see how it works!

-#### Binary String Comparison
 The cost of sorting is dominated by comparing values and moving data around.
 Anything that makes these two operations cheaper will have a big impact on the total runtime.

 There are two obvious ways to go about implementing a comparator when we have multiple `ORDER BY` clauses.

-The first way is to loop through them: Compare columns until we find one that is not equal, or until we've compared all columns.
+1) loop through the clauses: Compare columns until we find one that is not equal, or until we've compared all columns.
-This is fairly complex already, as this requires a loop with an if/else inside of it.
+This is fairly complex already, as this requires a loop with an if/else inside of it for every single row of data.
-If we have columnar storage, this comparator has to jump between columns, causing random access in memory.
+If we have columnar storage, this comparator has to jump between columns, [causing random access in memory](https://dl.acm.org/doi/10.1145/1409360.1409380).

-The second way is to entirely sort the by the first clause, then sort by the second clause, but only where the first clause was equal, and so on.
+2) entirely sort the data by the first clause, then sort by the second clause, but only where the first clause was equal, and so on.
 This approach is especially inefficient when there are many duplicate values, as it requires multiple passes over the data.

-The comparator can be simplified to a single binary string comparison, by encoding the sorting column.
+#### Binary String Comparison

+The binary string comparison technique improves sorting performance by simplifying the comparator.
+It encodes *all* columns in the `ORDER BY` clause into a single binary sequence that, when compared using `memcmp` will yield the correct overall sorting order.
 Encoding the data is not free, but since we are using the comparator so much during sorting, it will pay off.
-Let's take another look at 3 of the rows of the example:
+Let's take another look at 3 rows of the example:

 | c_birth_country | c_birth_year |
 |-----------------|--------------|